lehanguyen97/blog/content/post/create-a-blog.md

 And here comes a comment which suggests host Static Site on Github for free.
 I've seen some Github Pages (site ends with **github.io**) without knowing about it.

+Static Site is a bunch of pages which don't asks server for anything but the data it've been stored.
+Perfectly fine with me as long as I have something to keep my post organized (which I use Hugo for).

 Github Pages provides a free github.io domain and HTTPS for custom domain.
 I considered Gitlab for free privated repo but, it's not important.

 ## Choosing Static Site Generator
-Github offers to build static site with [Jekyll](https://jekyllrb.com/), the most used static site generator (*SSG*).
+Github offers to build static site with [Jekyll](https://jekyllrb.com/), the most used Static Site Generator (*SSG*).
 It's come with a lot of great built-in theme, plugin due to its large user base.
 I just have to clone then build with Jekyll on my PC.

 But I don't like installing Ruby (>100MB) and get a slow building speed.